rachel-o-donnell/the-witchs-cauldron/README.md

 #7 - alert messages were not showing on edit_comment leading me to realised I had not set them up correctly to display.
 Needed to add custom messages to respective views, -set import a mixin for class based views, set up the call to show the messages in the base.html and override the django/bootsrap clash in settings.

+#8 - SuccessMessageMixin does not work on Deleteview https://code.djangoproject.com/ticket/21926 needed to add workound code found https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown ans:Heyl1

 ### Remaining Bugs

+Like button not changing colour on home screen
+Delete messages not displaying disctortion of list display when looking under categories

 ## Deployment